Pumpapa/minimalmagic/content/TRS/MetaInterpreter.md

 * `rl(Lhs,Rhs,Rules)` for terms `Lhs` and `Rhs`
 * `eor`  (end-of-rules)

 Note that in many places the meta-representation of terms is used for rules.
-For instance, the Scanner / Parser produces a meta-representation of a term rewriting system:
+For instance, the Scanner / Parser produces a meta-representation of a term rewriting system.
+That is `rl` and `eor` are considered (pre-) defined function symbols but have no special significance in the meta-representation of term; the meta-representation of a TRS is that of a term.

 ```Prolog {linenos=false}
 trm("rl",